Updated February 24, 2019

 - Headache #3 – You’ve got 4 uncommon wall sizes in the shower and there is also no place built into your existing shower to store soap and shampoo.

 You’re no rookie making this home center store trek.
 You’ve done remodeling in the three homes you and Susan have owned over the last 25 years.
-Now both of your “little girls” are off at college (wow – how time has flown).
+Now, even though both of your “little girls” are off at college (wow – how time has flown) and your a ‘quasi-empty-nester’ – the need to bring out your inner “Tim the Tool Man Taylor” has not gone away .

-You check out the standard fiberglass panels on the shelf and don’t see how any of them will work.
-Here’s the problems with these home center shower kits:
+You check out the standard fiberglass panels on the shelf.
+You don’t see how any of them will work.
+You note the following problems with these home center shower kits:

 - The wall panel sizes are rectangular and consistent in size (that’s what you’d expect from mass produced wall panels – but they won’t solve your out of square problem).